 You will have a pain pump called a patient-controlled analgesia (PCA) device.
-For more information, please read Patient-Controlled Analgesia (PCA), which is located in the “Resources” section of this guide.
+For more information, please read Patient-Controlled Analgesia (PCA).
 You may receive pain medication through an epidural catheter or your intravenous line.

 Your visitors can see you briefly in the PACU, usually within 90 minutes after you arrive there.
 A member of the nursing staff will explain the guidelines to them.
 Depending on the type of surgery you had, you may stay in the PACU overnight.
 After your stay in the PACU, you will be taken to your hospital room.
 There, your nurse will tell you how to recover from your surgery.
 Below are examples of ways you can help yourself recover safely.

 It is important to walk around after surgery.
 Walking every 2 hours is a good goal.
 This will help prevent blood clots in your legs and reduce your risk of developing pneumonia.